damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 This method starts the complete authentication flow.
 Use this method if you are running with a single config or want to check a single config.

-This method parses the url when you come back from the Security Token Service (STS) and sets all values.
+This method parses the url when you come back from the secure token server (STS) and sets all values.

 It returns an `Observable<LoginResponse>` containing all information you need in one object.